 Tracking what you eat and drink in a food journal can help you be aware of what you’re putting into your body.
 But why not use a food journal to help you avoid overeating in the first place?

 “At the beginning of each day, write down what you plan to eat that day,” Georgy says.
 “We have the most self-control in the morning, so this is the best time to draft a meal plan.”

-Think about what parties or events you’ll be attending later that day, and research your food options as much as possible ahead of time.
+Before any gathering with friends or family — even small ones — research your food options as much as possible ahead of time.
 “Be realistic with what you will eat and drink,” she says.
 “Then work backward to healthfully fill in the rest of your day.”

 Need some help?
 Check out this plan for a perfect day of eating.

 Before you head to holiday festivities — even the more intimate ones — have a pre-meal of vegetables and tea, say Tammy Lakatos Shames, R.D., and Lyssie Lakatos, R.D., authors of The Nutrition Twins’ Veggie Cure.

 Vegetables, such as sliced bell peppers, carrots, or cucumbers, will fill you up with fiber for very few calories so you won’t arrive hungry.
 And tea contains the amino acid theanine, which helps bring on a mental alertness and calmness so you have a better chance of making a mindful decision about your food choices when you get to the party.